 Nottingham Trent University offers opportunities to study for an MPhil or a PhD degree by research in all of its academic schools.
 Supervision is available during full-time or part-time study; this may sometimes be provided through distance learning.
 There is also the opportunity to read for part-time Professional Doctorates in several schools, which include: Architecture (DArch); Business Administration (DBA); Education (EdD), and Legal Practice (D Legal Prac).

-Please find a list of PhD research projects that are available for the 2016/17 academic year.
+Please find a list of PhD research projects that are available.
 These projects, updated every summer, have been prepared by academics in areas closely related to their research interests in order to give you additional guidance when choosing your own PhD research area / topic.
 A research proposal closely related to one of these projects could directly benefit from existing research initiatives and / or from wider research projects already taking place in the School.

 Supervising your studies

 Conducting doctoral level research towards an MPhil or a PhD degree requires different skills from undergraduate or taught postgraduate study.
 You will mostly work on your own research project, and we emphasise the importance of regular meetings with your supervisory team.

 Your supervisory team consists of a Director of Studies (DoS), who will usually have expertise in your subject area, and at least one other supervisor selected for their complementary expertise, such as relevant research methods.
 Additionally, independent assessors will be appointed to give you, and your supervisory team, support and guidance at certain key stages during your studies.

 The Doctoral School Team will support you from the time you make your initial enquiry, through the application process and the various stages of your degree, until your viva voce examination and subsequent graduation.
 Once you begin your studies, induction sessions will introduce you to the University, help you settle in, and give you the chance to meet other research students.